gabrielflorit/points2polygons/README.md

 Usage: points2polygons

 Options:
-  -y, --polygons   a GeoJSON file of polygons                       [required] -t, --points     a CSV file of points                             [required] -i, --latitude   latitude field                                   [default: "latitude"] -e, --longitude  longitude field                                  [default: "longitude"] -d, --delimiter  delimiter character                              [default: ","] -o, --output     a GeoJSON file of polygons containing points     [default: "output.json"] -c, --countBy    aggregate points by count - group by this field  [default: null] -g, --groupBy    aggregate points by sum - group by this field    [default: null] -s, --sumBy      aggregate points by sum - sum by this field      [default: null]
+  -y, --polygons   a GeoJSON file of polygons                        [required] -t, --points     a CSV file of points                              [required] -i, --latitude   latitude field                                    [default: "latitude"] -e, --longitude  longitude field                                   [default: "longitude"] -d, --delimiter  delimiter character                               [default: ","] -o, --output     a GeoJSON file of polygons containing points      [default: "output.json"] -c, --count      aggregate points and count - group by this field  [default: null] -g, --groupBy    aggregate points and sum - group by this field    [default: null] -s, --sum        aggregate points and sum - sum this field         [default: null]
 ```

 ## Using it as a library

     require('points2polygons')

-### .batch(polygons, points, showProgress, countBy, groupBy, sumBy)
+### .batch(polygons, points, showProgress, count, groupBy, sum)

 * `polygons`: (required) a GeoJSON object of polygons.
 * `points`: (required) a GeoJSON object of points.
 * `showProgress`: (optional) a callback that gets fired per point processed, and receives the current point index.
-* `countBy`: (optional) if provided, will aggregate points by count for this field.
+* `count`: (optional) if provided, will aggregate points and count this field.
 See example.
-* `groupBy`: (optional) if provided, will aggregate points by sum, grouping by this field.
+* `groupBy`: (optional) if provided, will aggregate points and sum, grouping by this field.
 See example.
-* `sumBy`: (optional) if provided, will aggregate points by sum, summing by this field.
+* `sum`: (optional) if provided, will aggregate points and sum, summing by this field.
 See example.

 Returns an object with two properties: